fragdepth/fragments/README.md

 ## How?

-Edit `immutable.edn` mainly, that script is hot-reloaded so every time you save it will reload.
+Edit `src/user/immutable.edn` mainly, that script is hot-reloaded so every time you save it will reload.